turing-machines/mentals-ai/README.md

 Before building the project, ensure the following dependencies are installed:

-- `libcurl`: Used for making HTTP requests
+- libcurl: Used for making HTTP requests
-- `libfmt`: Provides an API for formatting
+- libfmt: Provides an API for formatting
-- `pgvector`: Vector operations with PostgreSQL
+- pgvector: Vector operations with PostgreSQL
+- poppler: Required for PDF processing

 Depending on your operating system, you can install these using the following commands: